RG9n/RG9n.github.io/write-ups/hackpark.md

 We got the identity earlier in the About section.

-Before we move on to Task 4 on privilege escalation, we must pick an exploit to launch a shell for initial access.
+Before we move on to Task 4 (Privilege Escalation), we must pick an exploit to launch a shell for initial access.

 I will be using BlogEngine.NET 3.3.6 - Directory Traversal / Remote Code Execution.

-1. Download the [exploit](https://www.exploit-db.com/exploits/46353) into your HackPark dir.
+* Download the [exploit](https://www.exploit-db.com/exploits/46353) into your HackPark dir.
-1. Modify the TcpClient to your "Tun0 IP", 7777 (or whatever port you want to use).
+* Modify the TcpClient to your "Tun0 IP", 7777 (or whatever port you want to use).
-1. Rename the script to PostView.ascx as instructed by the exploit.
+* Rename the script to PostView.ascx as instructed by the exploit.
-1. Go to http://MACHINE_IP/admin/#/content/posts to edit the post.
+* Go to http://MACHINE_IP/admin/#/content/posts to edit the post.
-1. Open the File Manager (icon on the far right).
+* Open the File Manager (icon on the far right).
-1. Upload the PostView.ascx script (you should see it appear next to the image).
+* Upload the PostView.ascx script (you should see it appear next to the image).
-1. Save and open a rlwrap netcat listener (rlwrap allows use of arrow keys in the terminal).
+* Save and open a rlwrap netcat listener (rlwrap allows use of arrow keys in the terminal).

 ```
 rlwrap nc -nlvp 7777